GSA/fedramp-tailored/README.md

-## FedRAMP Pages
+## FedRAMP Tailored

-Supporting pages for FedRAMP.
+Supporting pages for FedRAMP Tailored.

 ### Developing on the site locally